imateja/basic-visual/specification/use_cases/running_the_code/running_the_code.md

-## Running the code
+### Running the code

 **Description**:
-User has written a code and can run it either with steps shown or not.
+The User has written a code and can run it either with steps shown or not.

 **Actors**:

-The User (Programmer)
+- The User (Programmer)

 **Preconditions**:
 The application is running and visual code elements are present on the scene.

 **Postconditions**:
 The code won't be changed compared to it's state before running it.

 **Main scenario**:

-1. If User chooses "Run" option:
+1. If User chooses *"Run"* option:

-    1.1.
-Program will run the code and display only the final result
+   1. Program will run the code and display only the final result.

-2. If User chooses "Run with steps" option:
+2. If User chooses *"Run with steps"* option:

-    2.1.
-Until there is no more instructions to execute:
+   1. Until there is no more instructions to execute:

-        2.1.1.
-When the User clicks the "Next" button a single instruction is executed and an intermediate result is displayed.
+      1. When the User clicks the *"Next"* button a single instruction is executed and an intermediate result is displayed.

-3. Usecase is over.
+3. Use case is over.

 **Alternative scenarios**: None.

 **Subscenarios**: None.

 **Special requirements**: None.

 **Additional information**: None.